DanieliusBertasius/servo/README.md

 * Add ground test points
 * Use countersunk screws if screw heads mount on bottom layer, no supports needed
 * Use connectors for buttons
-* Use servo mounting disc for rotating along axis

 <img src="screenshots/photo.jpg" alt="Finished PCB photo" width="50%">